ModUDuke/courses-conclusion-and-review/chapter6.md

 ---

-## Putting It All Together: Will Subsidies for Electric Cars Help Rural Towns?
+## Putting It All Together - Will Subsidies for Electric Cars Help Rural Towns?

 ```yaml
 type: NormalExercise